bluenote79/bezier_airfoil_import/README_p.md

 **Version -p: Different concept using parameters in Fusion:**

-a) Place airfoil selecting two points from a sketch (first at nose, second at tail).
+1. Place airfoil selecting two points from a sketch (first at nose, second at tail).
 - optional input of parameter for rootlength.
 - parameters in fusion for mirroring invx* und invy* under favorites.
 - * = unique suffix for all parameters nessessary (only letters allowed)
-b) Place airfoil selecting one point (nose).
+2. Place airfoil selecting one point (nose).
 - rotation around point possible
     - rootlength by parameter input or 100 mm
     - * = unique suffix for all parameters nessessary (only letters allowed)
-c) Zeichnung vom Ursprung der xy-Ebene (kein Punkt).
+3. Zeichnung vom Ursprung der xy-Ebene (kein Punkt).
     - movable in all directions
     - rootlength by parameter input or 100 mm
     - * = unique suffix for all parameters nessessary (only letters allowed)